USMNT outclassed by Netherlands in 3-1 loss, ending run in World Cup

 The Americans were beaten by a more talented team that played better.
 That has to be the starting premise, whether you’re new to soccer and will now go back to ignoring it, or a devoted fan of the sport.

-Sometimes you face a more talented team that doesn't play better.
-Sometimes you face a team that plays above its talent, which is why it was said here a few days ago that Senegal would have been a worse matchup for the U.S.
+Sometimes you face a more talented team that doesn’t play better.
+Sometimes you face a team that plays above its talent, which is why it was said here a few days ago that Senegal would have been a worse matchup for this U.S. squad.

 Running out of gas